Plus plan Service Level Agreement (SLA)

 At the end of each month, every individual downtime is added together to give us the entire month’s "Downtime Period."

 Note: Calculating downtime can be a complicated exercise, so we aim to keep it as simple and transparent as possible by tying our SLA guarantee to a single monthly uptime number.
 Downtime doesn’t affect everyone at the same time or in the same way.
-Slack could be experiencing an outage, but your team may be completely unaffected, and vice versa.2
+Slack could be experiencing an outage, but your workspace may be completely unaffected, and vice versa.2

 Here are some scenarios that will not be counted towards downtime: